This post was first published on 27 November 2017 and has been updated to include the latest information.

 The SGX acts as a market for people to buy and sell stocks.
 For many, when you start investing, you will likely turn to an online platform to carry out your trades and start building your investment portfolio.

-For a start, you may think of investing in well-known companies in Singapore, such as Singtel, DBS, OCBC, Singapore Airlines, Keppel Corp and CapitaLand.
-These are companies listed on the SGX and you can start adding them to your portfolio.
+For a start, you may think of investing in well-known companies in Singapore, such as DBS, SingTel, OCBC, Keppel Corp, UOB, CapitaLand and more.
+These companies are all listed on the SGX and you can start adding them to your portfolio.

-The SGX isn’t a grocery store where you can go to see, smell and touch the goods you’re actually buying and put them into your cart.
-So how do you start investing in these companies?
+The SGX isn’t a grocery store where you can go to see, smell and touch what you’re actually buying and put them into your shopping cart.
+So, how do you start investing in these companies?
 Here’s a step-by-step guide on how you can get started.

 #1 Open A Brokerage Account